hannahsheahan/HCategoryLearn/README.md

 ## Downloading and installing
-1. Download and install the FREE version of Unity.
+1. Download and install the _free_ version of Unity.
 2. Download and install Visual Studio (it’s a nice text editor for C#, but feel free to use any other text editor you like e.g. Atom, Xcode…).
 3. If you have a Github account, select which package you want here:
 ```diff